syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 3. Install the required corresponding framework control to use in Visual Studio projects.
 You can install the dependent assemblies when needed.

-   Note: The framework number at the end of package name like, 35, 40, and 45, 451 is added.
+N> The framework number at the end of package name like, 35, 40, and 45, 451 is added.

 4. Find the installed Syncfusion Packages in the Directory location, of the solution file, of the created project (Syncfusion Packages).